ADD A SNORKEL SPOT

 Ningaloo Reef is known as a place where you get to swim with big things.
 While there is not manta ray specific tours to the outer reef, if you go on a snorkelling tour from Exmouth you are a chance to see all sorts of things.

 On our whale shark tour, we also spotted a manta ray on one of our warmup snorkels.
-From the boat we also saw turtles, dugongs and whales – as well as swimming with whale sharks!
+From the boat we also saw turtles, dugongs and whales – as well as swimming with whale sharks.

 But if you want a high probability sighting, go for the tour form Coral Bay.